 Use leftovers to create more dishes.
 Leftover meals make great GD suitable lunches!

 In our house a whole roast chicken always serves at least 2 family meals by using the leftover chicken to create another dish on Monday, following our Sunday roast.
 Even the carcass can be used to create a chicken soup or stock.
 I also do the same with gammon ham and beef joints.

 Tip# 9.
-Meat isn't the only source of protein
+Use different sources of protein

 Meat is a great source of protein, as is fish but both can be quite expensive.
 Frozen fish and cheaper cuts of meat can be used as mentioned in our tips above, but there’s plenty of other sources of protein that you can tuck in to!

-How did we get this far without mentioning eggs?!
+How did I get this far without mentioning eggs?!
 Eggs are a great source of protein, they are cheap compared to meat and fish and can be eaten in so many different ways.
-We might get fed up with eggs on the gestational diabetes diet, but we can't knock them for price and protein!
+We might get fed up with eggs on the gestational diabetes diet, but we can’t knock them for price and protein!

 Try local farmers and smallholding stalls for local eggs at a good price, remember that to eat runny eggs, they should be stamped with the Lion stamp of approval which many local suppliers eggs will not be.